 Housing costs in New Milford are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New Jersey.

-New Milford is a decidedly white-collar borough, with fully 86.55% of the workforce employed in white-collar jobs, well above the national average.
+Unlike some boroughs, New Milford isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in New Milford are a mix of both white- and blue-collar jobs.
 Overall, New Milford is a borough of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in New Milford who work in office and administrative support (12.55%), sales jobs (11.39%), and teaching (9.20%).
+There are especially a lot of people living in New Milford who work in office and administrative support (12.89%), sales jobs (12.36%), and healthcare (10.15%).

 Also of interest is that New Milford has more people living here who work in computers and math than 95% of the places in the US.